-Our main ingredient is the extension of the arithmetic Hilbert--Samuel formula and Yuan's bigness theorem to quasi-projective varieties in Theorem \ref{HS}, with which we are able to apply the variational principle of Szpiro--Ullmo--Zhang to the current quasi-projective situation.
+Our main ingredient is the extension of the arithmetic Hilbert--Samuel formula and Yuan's bigness theorem to quasi-projective varieties in Theorem \ref{HS}, with which we can apply the variational principle of Szpiro--Ullmo--Zhang to the current quasi-projective situation.

-\subsubsection{Small points}
+\subsection{Small points}

-We will first state the equidistribution conjecture (Conjecture \ref{equi1}), and then prove the two equidistribution theorems.
+We will first state the equidistribution conjecture (Conjecture \ref{equi1}) and then prove the two equidistribution theorems.
 We start with some definitions.

 \kkk Let $X$ be a quasi-projective variety of dimension $n$ over a finitely generated field $F$ over $k$.
 Let $d$ be the dimension of any quasi-projective model of $F$ over $k$.
-Let $\overline L$ be a nef adelic line bundle over $X$.
+Let $\overline L$ be a nef adelic line bundle on $X$.
 Recall that we have a Moriwaki height function

 for any polarization $\OH\in \wh\Pic(F/k)_{\nef}$.

 Denote by $\wt L$ the image of $\OL$ under the canonical map $\wh\Pic(X/k)_{\nef} \to \wh\Pic(X/F)_{\nef}$ introduced in \S\ref{sec functoriality}.
 Assume that the self-intersection number (defined in Proposition \ref{intersection1})